Alabama employers hope to improve staff shortages through job fair - NewsBreak

 Smith says hiring has been difficult but she hopes the increased pay will draw more people to the job.

-“We increased our salary over at Diversicare at Marion just over the last week or so,” Smith said.Convicted murderer sentenced to 109 years in prison in southeast Alabama
+“We increased our salary over at Diversicare at Marion just over the last week or so,” Smith said.Joe’s Pawn raided by federal agents

 According to the Bureau of Labor Statistics, 47.8 million people in the U.S. quit their jobs last year, many in search of better benefits.